-Fig. 11: Results on TUM RS VIO Dataset with readout time calibration, with different IMU intrinsic models.
-The averaged absolute trajectory errors (ATE) of 5 runs in degree (top) and meters (bottom) are provided.
+Fig. 11: Results on TUM RS VIO dataset with readout time calibration, with different IMU intrinsic models.
+The averaged ATE of five runs in degree (top) and meters (bottom) are provided.
 Note that camera intrinsics, and IMU-camera spatial-temporal parameters are calibrated.